AI Governance

 Definition

-AI governance is not identical to AI regulation.
+AI governance is not identical to AI regulation, and it is not identical to technical safety research.
 Regulation is one tool.
 Governance also includes voluntary standards, procurement rules, evaluation practices, audits, corporate policies, model documentation, incident reporting, compute oversight, research norms, public institutions, civil-society scrutiny, and technical safeguards built into systems.

 The field exists because AI systems are not just software artifacts.
 They are sociotechnical systems: models, data, people, interfaces, incentives, deployment settings, affected communities, infrastructure, and institutional power all shape the outcome.